AquaAuma/cross-sector_resource_change/README.md

 -   **data/data_processing**: processed data files by sector and aggregation scale

--   **data/long-term_change**: probabilities data files by aggregation scale and metric type
+-   **data/long-term_change**: probabilities data files by aggregation scale and metric type, time-series files will be made available at a later stage

--   **data/short-term_change**: probabilities data files by aggregation scale and metric type
+-   **data/short-term_change**: probabilities data files by aggregation scale and metric type, time-series files will be made available at a later stage

 ## R packages used